8BitJustin/R-R-Pizza-Website/README.md

 Added 'garlic' to first breadstick item
-Added 'toppings' to salad menu item, same as sandwiches Changed specialHolder at top to have red background, and white text Corrected a few spelling errors
+Added 'toppings' to salad menu item, same as sandwiches Changed specialHolder at top to have red background, and white text Corrected a some spelling errors